PrabhjotxSingh/quickshift/TaskList.md

 12. **Implement** data encryption and security protocols to safeguard personal and financial information of all users, ensuring compliance with relevant regulations.

 13. **Set up** continuous integration and continuous deployment (CI/CD) pipelines using Jenkins or GitHub Actions to automate testing and deployment processes.
+(Russell)

 14. **Conduct** comprehensive unit and integration testing using Jest and Mocha to identify and fix bugs, ensuring a smooth user experience upon full deployment.